Procordulia smithii

 New Zealand dragonflies became of interest during Cook's voyages, but the first collection that contained dragonflies was not established until 1842.
-George Hudson made large contributions to dragonfly entomology in New Zealand, but he had difficulty differentiating between P. smithii and P. grayi due to similarities in appearance.
+George Hudson made large contributions to dragonfly entomology in New Zealand, but he had difficulty differentiating between P. smithii and P. grayi due to their similarities.

 The order Odonata has one of the stronger fossil records in comparison with other insects.
 Only a limited number of studies have been conducted on the effects of biogeographical taxa.
 Furthermore, they state that distribution patterns of taxa appear to correlate with climatological zones.
 A variety of niches have been found in tropical forests, as it has been established that tropical regions currently have the largest number of dragonfly species which could indicate distribution patterns.
 This is also interesting because P. smithii are abundant in the South Island and the lower North Island, suggesting the species thrives in cooler environments.
 Rowe (1987) supports this theory as is stated that due P. smithii eggs being subject to freezing temperatures during glacial advances.

 Description

 Procordulia smithii has globe-like eyes that touch and dominate the head.
 In males, the eyes are green with slight iridescence, while the female eyes are brown with no iridescence.
 P. smithii has eyes which are very capable of detecting movement and change, with abilities of radar-like senses.

 Procordulia smithii has a long, tubular abdomen that is slightly flattened and black or dark brown.
 Rowe describes that the intersegmental membranes of the abdomen "often appear bright pale-yellow, producing the appearance of narrow, illuminated, widely separated transverse stripes down the abdomen when the species is in flight."

 P. smithii has spiny, thin legs that have the ability to capture prey and carry it distances whilst flying.
 Norberg (1972) discusses the ample wing flexibility of P. smithii due to a nodus which is like a slight bend halfway in the wing.
 During flight, the wing can flex and bend around the nodus.
-The wing’s pterostigma aids in stabilizing the wing.
-P. smithii is typically 46-50 mm in length.
-Rowe notes that legs found closer to the body are brown in color, whereas the legs further away from the body are black.
-Rowe also comments that taxa found in the Chatham Islands have been found to have coloring variations from mainland species.
+The wing's pterostigma aids in stabilising the wing.
+P. smithii is typically 46–50 mm in length.
+Rowe notes that legs found closer to the body are brown in colour, whereas the legs further away from the body are black.
+Rowe also comments that taxa found in the Chatham Islands have been found to have colouring variations from mainland species.